uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/annotation_configuration/README.md

 </beans>
 ```

-The equivalent bean declaration can also be done using `@Component` annotation.
+The equivalent bean declaration can be done by just using `@Component` annotation on the desired bean class.

 | xml           | Annotation   |
 |---------------|--------------|